 Spatial autocorrelation is more complex than one-dimensional autocorrelation because spatial correlation is multi-dimensional (i.e. 2 or 3 dimensions of space) and multi-directional.
-The TerraFly GeoCloud system provides auto-correlation analysis tools to check for discovering spatial dependency in a geographic space, including global and local clusters analysis where Moran's I measure is used [3].
-Moran's I, the slope of the line, estimates the overall global degree of spatial autocorrelation and ranges between -1.0 and +1.0.
+The TerraFly GeoCloud system provides auto-correlation analysis tools to check for discovering spatial dependency in a geographic space, including global and local clusters analysis where Moran's I measure is used[3].Moran's I, the slope of the line, estimates the overall global degree of spatial autocorrelation as follows: